CBICA/CaPTk/Readme.md

   - To run **CaPTk** from the command line in this manner, the user would need to make the following additions:
     - Add the path `~/CaPTk/${version}/squashfs-root/usr/lib` to their environment variable **PATH**: `export PATH=~/CaPTk/${version}/squashfs-root/usr/bin:$PATH`
     - Add the path `~/CaPTk/${version}/squashfs-root/usr/lib` to their environment variable **LD_LIBRARY_PATH**: `export LD_LIBRARY_PATH=~/CaPTk/${version}/squashfs-root/usr/lib:$LD_LIBRARY_PATH`
-    - This will nee to be present in the user's `~/.bashrc` file for this to be available across various login sessions.
+    - This will need to be present in the user's shell start up file `.bashrc`, `.cshrc`, `.profile`, `.kshrc`, etc.` for the settings to be persistent across login sessions.
     - All the command line applications should now be available for use.
 For example:
     ```bash
     FeatureExtraction \ # the executable should already be in the $PATH